Ni4991/net_traffic_stats/README.md

 # net_traffic_stats

 net_traffic_stats is a python tool which read and analyze Wireshark netscan dump file.

-Detail:
 net_traffic_stats counts the numbers of package each host sent and recieved and lists first 5 resulti in graphic mode.